FatherTimeSDKP/FatherTimeSDKP/.github/README.md

+## Citation

+If you use this work, please cite it using the `CITATION.cff` file included in this repository.

 Glossary of Proprietary Notation
 • S_{inv}: The SDKP Scale Invariant (The "FatherTime" Constant).
 • \mathcal{K}_{engine}: The Kapnack Symbolic Compression variable.